xebia-functional/refine_types_scala3/README.md

 Scala 3 includes a new way of declaring types that is _cheaper_ in terms of overhead.
 Just add the soft keyword `opaque` in front of type.
 Now, the compiler only sees the opaque type during compilation.
 Thus, it does not know which is the underlying type until it compiles the code.
-This prevents us from accessing the API of the underlying primitive type and pushes as into creating our own API.
+This prevents us from accessing the API of the underlying primitive type and pushes us into creating our own API.

 ```scala 3
 opaque type Name    = String